Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/4-Platform_Agnostic_Bytecode_Slides.md

 ## Wasm seems to be a perfect PAB, but

-- How works the communication with the environemt?
+- How does communication with the environment work?
 <!-- .element: class="fragment" data-fragment-index="1" -->
 - How the memory is managed?
 <!-- .element: class="fragment" data-fragment-index="2" -->